confluentinc/ksql/docs-md/operate-and-deploy/installation/installing.md

 ksqlDB Server.
 More sophisticated ksqlDB stacks can have {{ site.sr }},
 {{ site.kconnect }}, and other third-party services, like Elasticsearch.

-Stacks that have {{ site.sr }} enable using Avro-encoded events in your ksqlDB applications.
+Stacks that have {{ site.sr }} can use Avro-encoded events in ksqlDB applications.
 Without {{ site.sr }}, your ksqlDB applications can use only JSON or delimited formats.

 !!! note
     ksqlDB Server can connect to a remote {{ site.ak }} cluster that isn't defined in a local stack.
 In this case, you can run ksqlDB in a standalone container and pass in the connection parameters on the command line.

 Docker images for ksqlDB
 ------------------------

-ksqlDB has a server component and a separate command-line interface (CLI) component, and both have their own Docker images.
+ksqlDB has a server component and a separate command-line interface (CLI) component.
+Both components have their own Docker images.

-Confluent maintains images on [Docker Hub](https://hub.docker.com/u/confluentinc) for the ksqlDB components.
+Confluent maintains images on [Docker Hub](https://hub.docker.com/u/confluentinc) for ksqlDB components.

 - [ksqldb-server](https://hub.docker.com/r/confluentinc/ksqldb-server/):
   ksqlDB Server image